 Rachel Lapkin and Victoria Calderon from Girl Scout Troop 106 presented the meaning of Evocare which is the name of the music composed by Dr. Linda Marcel.
-Held at

 3hird Medium came to the stage and gave the audience a chance to savor the music of Burma. for some of the attendees, it was their first exposure to the Burmese culture.